National Institute of General Medical Sciences: Overview

 NIGMS was established in 1962.
-In Fiscal Year 2017, the Institute's budget was $2.6 billion.
+In Fiscal Year 2017, the institute's budget was $2.6 billion.
 The vast majority of this money funds grants to scientists at universities, medical schools, hospitals, and other research institutions throughout the country.
 At any given time, NIGMS supports more than 3,000 investigators and 4,000 research grants—around 11 percent of the total number of research grants funded by NIH as a whole.
 Additionally, NIGMS supports approximately 26 percent of the NRSA trainees who receive assistance from NIH.

 NIGMS produces a number of free science education materials on topics such as cell biology, genetics, chemistry, pharmacology, structural biology, and computational biology.
-The Institute also produces the magazine Findings, which showcases diverse scientists who do cutting-edge research and lead interesting lives.
+The institute also produces the magazine Findings.